A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Irreducible components of the Kontsevich space

-We will prove that the obstruction space vanishes for stable maps whose image is a pair of lines. \begin{lemma} Let $C'=L_1 \cup L_2$ be the pair of lines in $V_5$.
-Then \end{lemma} \begin{proof} One of two lines $L_1$ and $L_2$ should be free by the following reasoning.
+We prove that the obstruction space vanishes for stable maps of which the image is a pair of lines. \begin{lemma} Let $C'=L_1 \cup L_2$ be the pair of lines in $V_5$.
+Then \end{lemma} \begin{proof} One of the two lines $L_1$ and $L_2$ should be free, based on the following reasoning.
 Recall that the non-free line consists of a smooth conic in $\bH_1(V_5)=\PP^2$ (Lemma \ref{plane}).
 From \cite[Corollary 1.2]{FN89}, for a point $q=[L_q]$ in the smooth conic, the lines in $V_5$ parameterized by points in the tangent line $T_q\PP^2$ at $q$ are all of the lines meeting with the non-free line $L_q$.
-Hence we may assume that $L_1$ is a free line.
+Hence, we may assume that $L_1$ is a free line.
 By tensoring the tangent bundle $T_{V_5}$ in the structure sequence $\ses{\cO_{L_1}(-1)}{\cO_{C'}}{\cO_{L_2}}$, we have a long exact sequence